 According to the Federal Antimonopoly Service, last week a stable situation with food prices was in Yakutia and Chukotka, a slight increase in prices for tomatoes and cucumbers was observed in the Magadan, Sakhalin regions, Buryatia and Transbaikalia.
 The largest increase in prices for vegetables was recorded in the Jewish Autonomy, Amur Region, Primorye and Khabarovsk Territory.
 Official data on the monitoring results will be received by the FAS on February 17.

-“Chinese vegetables and fruits disappeared from the shelves, and those that were brought from other countries remained.
+“Chinese vegetables and fruits have disappeared from the shelves, and those brought from other countries have remained.
 Naturally they are more expensive.
-But, it seems, now again the shelves are slowly filling up.
-I can not say anything about the hype or something else similar with Chinese products.
-I mainly buy greens and vegetables, local greenhouse ones, so I haven’t felt anything like this on myself, ”said Elena Khe, a resident of Yuzhno-Sakhalinsk.
+But, it seems, now the shelves are slowly filling up again.
+I can't say anything about the excitement or something else like that with Chinese products.
+Basically I buy greens and vegetables, local greenhouses, so I haven't experienced anything like that, ”said Elena Khe, a resident of Yuzhno-Sakhalinsk.